As a druid, you gain the following Class Features

 is made up of mystics and sages who safeguard ancient knowledge and rites through a vast oral tradition.
 These druids meet within sacred circles of trees or standing stones to Whisper

-in Druidic.
+.
 The circle’s wisest members preside as the chief Priests

 of communities that hold to the Old Faith and serve as advisors to the rulers of those folk.
 As a member of this circle, your magic is influenced by the land where you were initiated into the circle’s mysterious rites.